One-child policy: Enforcement

 The one-child policy was managed by the National Population and Family Planning Commission under the central government since 1981.
 The Ministry of Health of the People's Republic of China and the National Population and Family Planning Commission were made defunct and a new single agency, the National Health and Family Planning Commission, took over national health and family planning policies in 2013.
 The agency reports to the State Council.

 The policy was enforced at the provincial level through contraception, abortion, and fines that were imposed based on the income of the family and other factors.
+In 1982, the central government published the Document 11, which allowed local governments to adjust birth-control policies based on their special situations.
+Then in 1984, the Document 7 went a step further and gave provinces huge rights to punish the people who gave extra births.
+Since then, the enforcement started to be different across regions.
+After 1989, the central government began to link local officials promotions to the outcomes of their local family planning situations.
+Between 1989 and 1992, 16 out of the 30 provinces started to ask fines, with the average amount increasing from a family's one year income to three years income.
+Officials who raise the amount of fines were usually more likely to get promoted in their career.
 Population and Family Planning Commissions existed at every level of government to raise awareness and carry out registration and inspection work.
 The fine was a so-called "social maintenance fee", the punishment for the families who had more than one child.
 According to the policy, families who violated the law created a burden on society.
 Therefore, social maintenance fees were to be used for the operation of the government.

 The 2019 documentary One Child Nation portrayed the experiences of enforcement, primarily focusing on rural China.
-Enforcement of the one-child policy was more uneven in rural China.
+Enforcement of the One-Child Policy was more uneven in China.
+In urban areas, enforcement largely operated through workplace penalties.
+For instance, if a person was employed by state agencies or public institutions, he or she would face demotion or even dismissal if having additional children.
+In contrast, the enforcement in rural areas worked differently, and usually just punished them by fines.
+However, many rural areas continued to rely on sons for old-age caring, and at the same time, they could get economic incentive by agricultural reforms, so they treated these fines as a manageable cost and carried on giving birth.